lafisrap/personal-rag-server/INTEGRATION_ASSISTANTS_INTO_RAG.md

 These assistants will leverage Pinecone's vector database for knowledge retrieval and will respond to prompts using templates like the "gedankenfehler-formulieren" template.

+## IMPORTANT: Do Not Modify Template and Config Files

+**WARNING:** The template files (in `assistants/templates/`) and assistant configuration files (in `assistants/config/`) should NEVER be modified unless explicitly stated.
+These files contain carefully crafted instructions and prompt templates that are essential for the philosophical assistants to function correctly with their specific worldviews.

+Specifically:

+-   Template files (\*.mdt) contain precise formats and instructions that ensure proper JSON responses
+-   Configuration files (\*.json) contain the core personality and worldview instructions for each assistant

+Any modifications to these files could break functionality or alter the philosophical stance of the assistants.

 ## Analysis of Existing Assistant Configurations

 ### Common Elements Across Assistants